kwame-mintah/python-fastapi-create-installation-scripts/readme.md

 # UoW Backend App

 This project provides a way to download installation scripts for your projects.
-This will create a shell script (`.sh`) or a configuration file (`.config`) to be run on your machine.
+This will create a shell script (`.sh`) or a configuration file ([`.config`](https://docs.chocolatey.org/en-us/choco/commands/install#packages.config)) to be run on your machine.
-This application provides a simplified and abstracted RESTful API that can be easily consumed by the [UoW Frontend App](https://dev.azure.com/k-space/uow/_git/uow-frontend-app).
+This application provides a simplified and abstracted RESTful API that can be easily consumed by the [UoW Frontend App](https://dev.azure.com/k-space/uow/_git/uow-frontend-app)[^1].

+> [!NOTE]
+>
+> This repository was created within Azure DevOps and is now being mirrored to this GitHub [repository](https://github.com/kwame-mintah/terraform-azure-aad-web-apps).
+> Source of truth will always be the Azure DevOps [repository](https://dev.azure.com/k-space/uow/_git/uow-infrastructure-terraform).
+Furthermore, this repository is
+> a proof of concept for creating various scripts for MacOS / WinOS and has not been fully implemented so YMMV.

 ## Getting Started